mikemoore1618/project_2_ruby_on_rails_app/README.md

 Back log:

 - Comments on Posts from Users with full CRUD
+- Likes on Posts from Users with Create and Delete
 - Sponsorship and 6 fig salary from Spotify

 Trello:

 https://trello.com/b/Hm4YN7rd/wdi-58-project-2-full-stack-ruby-app#